What is a merchant account ?

 - Frequency of settlement

-- Stage at which your business (eg. startup, mature business, etc)
+- Stage at which your business is (eg. startup, mature business, etc)

 - Lead time to get setup